Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.regionCommitments.list({ project: "project", region: "region",  });

 /*
 Updates the specified commitment with the data included in the request.
 Update is performed only on selected fields included as part of update-mask.
-Only the following fields can be updated: auto_renew and plan.
+Only the following fields can be modified: auto_renew.
 */
 await gapi.client.compute.regionCommitments.update({ commitment: "commitment", project: "project", region: "region",  });